Margaret Urban Walker

-Margaret Urban Walker (born August 8, 1948), is the Donald J. Schuenke Chair Emerita in Philosophy at Marquette University.
+Margaret Urban Walker (born August 8, 1948) is an American philosopher and the Donald J. Schuenke Chair Emerita in Philosophy at Marquette University.
 Before her appointment at Marquette, she was the Lincoln Professor of Ethics at Arizona State University, and before that she was at Fordham University.
 She has also previously held visiting appointments at Washington University in St. Louis, University of South Florida, and Catholic University of Leuven.

 In 2002, Walker was awarded the Cardinal Mercier chair at the Catholic University of Leuven, and was the first woman ever to hold the chair.

 Education and career

-Walker (born Margaret Urban) received her bachelor's in philosophy from the University of Illinois at Chicago in 1969.
+Walker (born Margaret Urban) received her bachelor's in philosophy from the University of Illinois Chicago in 1969.
 She went on to receive her master's in philosophy from Northwestern University in 1971, and her doctorate in philosophy, also from Northwestern, in 1975.

 Walker was a member of the Philosophy Department at Fordham University for 28 years before moving to Arizona State University from 2002 to 2010 (where she received the Defining Edge Research in the Humanities Award in 2007), and moving to Marquette University in 2010.
 She retired in May 2017.
-She held visiting appointments at Washington University in St. Louis, the University of South Florida, and the Catholic University of Leuven.
+She held visiting appointments at the Washington University in St. Louis, the University of South Florida, and the Catholic University of Leuven.
 During her second visiting appointment at the Catholic University of Leuven, she was the first woman to hold the Cardinal Mercier Chair in Philosophy.
 She also was a Laurance S. Rockefeller Fellow at Princeton University's Center for Human Values from 2003 to 2004.